tobealive/docs/docs/concepts/types/references.md

 println(foo.abc) // 123
 ```

-Taking the address from an immutable variable and assigning it to a mutable reference is prohibited:
+Taking the address from an immutable variable and assigning it to a mutable reference is **prohibited**:

 ```v play
 struct Foo {